-Joe Biden Aims to Erase Donald Trump’s Successes in Combating China
+Joe Biden Aims to Erase Donald Trump’s Policies in Combating China

-The Biden administration has already taken steps to undo former President Trump’s success in countering China, a Republican Study Committee report reveals.
+The Biden administration has already taken steps to undo former President Trump’s policies in countering China, a Republican Study Committee report reveals.

 Instead of displaying “American leadership through a strategy based on peace through strength, the Biden team so far has exhibited a pattern of weakness, and a return to Obama’s failed approach of engaging rather than holding China accountable for it’s bad behavior,” the report states.